Amazon Fire TV Cube (2nd Generation) review

 The result is that content looks gorgeous, especially TV shows and movies in 4K HDR.
 Pop on All or Nothing: Manchester City or The Grand Tour, and you’ll be treated to a visual showcase of what the Fire TV Cube can do: The opening trailer for The Grand Tour shimmers as scenic vistas and million-dollar cars race past the screen, while the cerulean blue of Manchester City’s jerseys radiate ravishing color tones.

 Despite being a bit harder to find, the same could be said for Dolby Vision content, which also looks great.
-(Amazon recommends starting with Stranger Things and Our Planet on Netflix, and Tom Clancy’s Jack Ryan on Prime Video for starters.)
+Amazon recommends starting with Stranger Things and Our Planet on Netflix, and Tom Clancy’s Jack Ryan on Prime Video - all of which show off the expanded color gamut of the format and, depending on your TV, better contrast, too.

 Because HDR and Dolby Vision really bring out the best and brightest colors in your favorite shows and movies, it's best to watch content in native 4K HDR wherever you can find it.
 To help with that very thing, the Amazon Fire TV home screen has a 4K HDR row, so it's worth taking advantage of it.